Ambiguity: Ambiguous terms in physics and mathematics

 The term intensity is ambiguous when applied to light.
 The term can refer to any of irradiance, luminous intensity, radiant intensity, or radiance, depending on the background of the person using the term.

-Also, confusions may be related with the use of atomic percent as measure of concentration of a dopant, or resolution of an imaging system, as measure of the size of the smallest detail which still can be resolved at the background of statistical noise.
-See also Accuracy and precision and its talk.
+Also, confusions may be related to the use of atomic percent as a measure of concentration of a dopant or resolution of an imaging system as a measure of the size of the smallest detail that can be resolved at the background of statistical noise.
+See also Accuracy and precision.

 The Berry paradox arises as a result of systematic ambiguity in the meaning of terms such as "definable" or "nameable".
 Terms of this kind give rise to vicious circle fallacies.
 Other terms with this type of ambiguity are: satisfiable, true, false, function, property, class, relation, cardinal, and ordinal.